v2raghk/Terraform-Labs/Beginners Labs/README.md

 Terraform-Labs/
 ├── Beginners Labs/
-│   ├── Lab 01/Authenticate Terraform with Azure using Service Principal & Client Secret

-│   ├── Lab 02/Create Resource Group in Azure Using Terraform

-│   ├── Lab 03/Create Storage Account in Azure Using Terraform

-│   ├── Lab 04/Terraform Statefile
-│   ├── Lab 05/Create Directory Structure for TF Files
-│   ├── Lab 06/Add Storage Container and Upload Blob
-│   ├── Lab 07/terraform.tfvars and variables.tf
-│   ├── Lab 08/Explicit Dependency using Depends_on
-│   ├── Lab 09/Create Virtual Network in Azure
-│   ├── Lab 11/Use Input Variables
-│   ├── Lab 12/Use Output Variables
+│   ├── Lab 01
-│   ├── Lab 13/Create Windows Virtual Machine
+│   ├── Lab 02
-│   ├── Lab 14/Use Input Variables
+│   ├── Lab 03
-│   ├── Terraform Commands Part 1
-│   ├── Terraform Commands Part 2
-│   └── README.md
+and so on.

+Each lab is designed to gradually increase in complexity.
+You can work through them sequentially to steadily build your Terraform skills and expertise.

 📘 What You'll Learn